amateur80lvl/lxcex/book/ch5-desktop-environment.md

 Here is my [configuration file for Sway](https://github.com/amateur80lvl/lxcex/tree/main/base-system/home/user/.config/sway/config).
 It 's a restructured version of the original `/etc/sway/config` with the following major changes:
 * All key binbgings are grouped together and compacted.
-Most important bindings come first, to print and hang them as a cheatsheet on the wall.
+Most important bindings come first, to make it easy to print and hang them as a cheatsheet on the wall.
 * Added `--to-code` for letter keys to make such keybingings working when non-English keyboard layout is active.
 * Disabled XWayland for security reasons.
 Although, it's okay to run XWayland in nested compositors.
 * Disabled running anything from `/etc/sway/config.d`.
 The only `50-systemd-user.conf`